MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-licenses-using-product-key.md

 ::: moniker range="o365-worldwide"

-### Use the admin center (preview) to extend the expiration date of your subscription
+### Use the new admin center to extend the expiration date of your subscription

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.